 The South Korean entertainment industry is famously known for its original content and having unique stories that have won the hearts of millions of people around the world.
 And thus, while watching “Money Heist: Korea – Joint Economic Area,” the first question that comes to mind is, “What went wrong this time?”
 Loosely based on the original Spanish series of the same name, the Korean series, so far, follows a very similar premise, and it almost gets tiring for viewers to see all those storylines again.
 For a majority of the audience, who neither understands Spanish nor Korean and relies heavily on English subtitles to understand the narrative, it all looks the same, but yes, with different faces and a slightly different world.
 So again, was it fandom that got this show made?
 Or just a bad studio decision?

-“Money Heist: Korea – Joint Economic Area” lacks everything that the original series is known for.
+“Money Heist: Korea” lacks everything that the original series is known for.
 It has no “Bella ciao” factor in it because revolutions, revolts, and anarchy are the feelings that arise from the personal conflict of a nation.
 These struggles cannot be simply adopted or copied and pasted.
 The creators have tried to deal with that issue and thus have incorporated the on-going conflict between South and North Korea.
-They have set the political conflict between two nations in a fictional near-future, but does it work?
-Well, Season 1 just depicts a chunk of political tension between these two governments who are trying to reunite the Korean Peninsula, and the Professor, apparently, is a part of the planning process.
+They have set the political conflict between two nations in a fictional near future, but does it work?
+Well, Season 1, Part 1 just depicts a chunk of political tension between these two governments who are trying to reunite the Korean Peninsula, and the Professor, apparently, is a part of the planning process.
 So, again, is the Professor’s plan all about the money, or is there some deeper conspiracy or a greater cause behind it?
-Season 1 refuses to answer that prominent question that we have been so eagerly looking for.
+The first part of Season 1 refuses to answer that prominent question that we have been so eagerly looking for.
 Instead, in six episodes of almost an hour each, the narrative only sets up the world and characters, about which we already know a lot.

 What ‘Money Heist: Korea – Joint Economic Area’ Is About?